josch/img2pdf/README.md

 Background
 ----------

-Quality loss can be avoided when converting JPEG and JPEG2000 images to PDF by embedding them into the PDF without re-encoding them.
+Quality loss can be avoided when converting PNG, JPEG and JPEG2000 images to PDF by embedding them into the PDF without re-encoding them.
 This is what img2pdf does.
-It thus treats the PDF format merely as a container format for storing one or more JPEGs without re-encoding the JPEG images themselves.
+It thus treats the PDF format merely as a container format for storing one or more JPEGs or PNGs without re-encoding the images themselves.

-If you know an existing tool which allows one to embed JPEG and JPEG2000 images into a PDF container without recompression, please contact me so that I can put this code into the garbage bin.
+If you know an existing tool which allows one to embed PNG, JPEG and JPEG2000 images into a PDF container without recompression, please contact me so that I can put this code into the garbage bin.

 Functionality
 -------------

 This program will take a list of raster images and produce a PDF file with the images embedded in it.
-JPEG and JPEG2000 images will be included without recompression and the resulting PDF will only be slightly larger than the input images due to the overhead of the PDF container.
-Raster images in other formats (like png, gif or tif) will be included using the lossless zip/flate encoding which usually leads to a significant increase in the PDF size if the input was for example a png image.
-This is unfortunately unavoidable because there is no other way to store arbitrary RGB bitmaps in PDF in a lossless way other than zip/flate encoding.
-And zip/flate compresses bitmaps worse than png is able to compress them.
+PNG, JPEG and JPEG2000 images will be included without recompression and the resulting PDF will only be slightly larger than the input images due to the overhead of the PDF container.
+Raster images in other formats (like gif or tif) will be included using the lossless zip/flate encoding using the PNG Paeth predictor.

 As a result, this tool is able to losslessly wrap raster images into a PDF container with a quality to filesize ratio that is typically better (in case of